-Client carried out a competitive bidding process for selection of ME&IE consultants for Water Conservation of Barani Areas in Khyber Pakhtunkhwa (WCBAKP).
+Client carried out a competitive bidding process for selection of ME&IE consultants for Water Conservation of Barani Areas in Khyber Pakhtunkhwa (WCBA-KP).
 A Joint Venture of companies M/s G3 Engineering Consultants (Pvt.)
 Ltd., Ease-Pak Engineering Services (Pvt.)
 Ltd., Centre for Social Research and Development (CSRD) and ADA Consultants Inc. Canada has been selected as ME&IE Consultants of the project.
-After signing the contract agreement with client, consultants mobilized its Team Leader on 15 December 2020 and other staff on December 24, 2020 to start project activities.
+After signing the contract agreement with client, consultants mobilized its staff on December 24, 2020 to start project activities.